stoianov/emegent-visual-number-sense/README.md

    Web	  : https://github.com/stoianov

 ## Granted permissions:
-% (a) to use the image data contained in "StoianovZorzi2012_data.mat" and this script if citing the article
-%     Stoianov, I., and Zorzi, M. (2012).
-Emergence of a “visual number sense” in hierarchical generative models.
+* to use the image data contained in "StoianovZorzi2012_data.mat" and this script if citing the article Stoianov, I., and Zorzi, M. (2012).
+Emergence of a “visual number sense” in hierarchical generative models. *Nature neuroscience* 15, 194–6.
-%     Nature neuroscience 15, 194–6.
-% (b) to use the parallel learning algorithms provided in the site http://ccnl.psy.unipd.it/research/deeplearning
-%     if citing the corresponding article: Testolin, Stoianov, De Filippo De Grazia, and Zorzi (2013).
-%     "Deep unsupervised learning on a desktop PC: A primer for cognitive scientists", Frontiers in Cognitive Science.

 * First published on 12.04.2013 here: http://ccnl.psy.unipd.it/research/visual-number-sense-dataset